Get to know your (wildlife) neighbours

 3. Create a nature watching schedule

-Now that we have to stay put at home we have been given the gift of time.
-This means you could visit your nature spot regularly to see if you can spot any patterns or habits from the wildlife that lives or visits there.
+Choose a nature spot you can visit regularly.
+Try to spot any patterns or habits from the wildlife that lives or visits there.

 Can you notice a difference in the activity during the morning compared with at lunchtime?
 Who is out and about at different times of day?